-come into effect during a DPP regulatory period or, where applicable, CPP regulatory period; and
+come into effect during a DPP regulatory period or, where applicable, CPP regulatory period.

-have been reasonably unforeseen at the time the DPP determination or, where applicable, CPP determination, was made.

 For the purpose of subclause (1), where a cost relates to both gas distribution services and other services supplied by the GDB, only the proportion of the cost attributable to the supply of gas distribution services (as determined in accordance with clause 2.1.1), may be a pass-through cost.

 Recoverable costs